 HOW TO PROTECT YOURSELF FROM EVICTION UNDER THE CDC ORDER

-The Center for Disease Control (CDC) issued an Order stopping evictions based on nonpayment of rent.
-This Order is effective on September 4, 2020 and protects tenants from eviction until December 31, 2020 unless it is extended.
+The Center for Disease Control (CDC) issued an Order stopping evictions based on nonpayment of rent, the current order has been extended.
+This extension will carry the order that was scheduled to expire January 31, 2021 through March 31, 2021.
 This Order protects you if you rent the place where you live.
 This includes a house, apartment unit, mobile home, or land in a mobile home park.
 It does not protect you if you live in a hotel, motel, or other guest house rented to you as a temporary guest.

 TO BE PROTECTED A TENANT MUST COMPLETE AND GIVE TO THEIR LANDLORD THE ATTACHED DECLARATION

 - To be protected from eviction under the CDC’s Order you must sign and date the attached Declaration and give it to your landlord, the owner of the property where you live, or the property manager.
 Check your lease if you are unsure who owns the property you rent.
 Be sure to keep proof that you provided the Declaration to your landlord.
 Keep a copy of the Declaration for yourself.